zygmuntszpak/ImageComponentAnalysis.jl/README.md

 A Julia package containing a number of algorithms for analyzing connected components in binary images.
-In general, the input is an array of labelled components, and the output is a [DataFrame](https://github.com/JuliaData/DataFrames.jl) where each row represents a connected components, and each column represents an attribute of that connected component.
+In general, the input is an array of labelled components, and the output is a [DataFrame](https://github.com/JuliaData/DataFrames.jl) where each row represents a connected component, and each column represents an attribute of that connected component.
 When combined with [Query](https://github.com/queryverse/Query.jl) it affords a very flexible and easy way of filtering connected components based on their attributes.